runai-professional-services/ltr-runbooks/index.md

 title: Installs and Upgrades
 ---

-## Learn to Run - Runbooks for Platform Administrator Training
+## Learn to Run - Installation and Upgrade Runbooks